What is an Oneg?

 Providing an Oneg is performing a Mitzvah (good deed) for our community.
 And hosting an Oneg is not only a Mitzvah, but can be a way to celebrate a family event, sharing the good news with the congregation.
 Think of hosting to commemorate birthdays, anniversaries, engagements, awards, graduations, B’nai Mitzvah and other happy occasions.
 You may also wish to remember someone you have lost by hosting an Oneg on their yahrtzeit (anniversary of passing).
 What a nice way to honor those individuals who are important in your life!

 What does sponsoring an Oneg involve?

-After you sign up for an Oneg, a detailed instruction sheet will be sent to you one to two weeks prior to your Oneg date.
+Upon signing up for an Oneg, a detailed instruction sheet will be available to you.
 Here are the highlights:

 - Supplies provided by the temple: Paper and plastic goods (tablecloths, plates, napkins, utensils, cups, etc.), wine and wine cups, white grape juice, soda/seltzer/juice, coffee and tea.